 Automation

-Checklists for Jira creates custom fields which can be used with Jira automation to automatically execute Jira actions (i.e. transition an issue) in response to changes on the checklist; or to automatically add or update a checklist in response to changes on a Jira work item.
+Checklists for Jira creates custom fields which can be used with Jira automation to automatically execute Jira actions (i.e. transition a work item) in response to changes on the checklist; or to automatically add or update a checklist in response to changes on a Jira work item.

 Sample Automation Rules